fgiannar/laravel-mongo-POC/readme.md

 __Install dependencies, configure permissions, and configure databse__

-To avoid any issues with the `artisan` cli tool, the `.env` mongodd host should be set to `127.0.0.1` instead of 'localhost'.
+To avoid any issues with the `artisan` cli tool, the `.env` mongodb host should be set to `127.0.0.1` instead of 'localhost'.
 If the mongodb is installed on a separate server this is not required.